-The supply monitoring circuit is configured to conduct a sampling operation during an interval of 7.8ms per second to check for a drop in supply voltage below a threshold voltage of 1.6 or 1.3v for the VDSL bit setting of 0 (the default setting) or 1, respectively, in the Control Register 2, thus minimizing supply current requirements as illustrated in the timing chart below.
+The BAT supply voltage monitoring circuit is configured to conduct a sampling operation during an interval of 7.8ms per second to check for a drop in supply voltage below a threshold voltage (VDETB), thus minimizing supply current requirements as illustrated in the timing chart below.
 This circuit suspends a sampling operation once the VDET bit is set to 1 in the Control Register 2.
-The supply voltage monitor is useful for back-up battery checking.
+The BAT supply voltage monitor is useful for back-up battery checking.